Turkey-Syria earthquake death toll tops 11,000

 As many as 23 million people could be affected in the quake-hit region, according to Adelheid Marschang, a senior emergencies officer with the World Health Organization, who called it a "crisis on top of multiple crises."

-Erdogan said 13 million of the country's 85 million people were affected, and he declared a state of emergency in 10 provinces.
-More than 8,000 people have been pulled from the debris in Turkey, and some 380,000 have taken refuge in government shelters or hotels, authorities said.
+Erdogan said 13 million of Turkey's 85 million people were affected, and he declared a state of emergency in 10 provinces.

 The region sits on top of major fault lines and is frequently shaken by earthquakes.
 Some 18,000 were killed in similarly powerful earthquakes that hit northwest Turkey in 1999.